lieblb/tiltr/README.md

 Now zip `ilias.sql` and update in your version control.

+## Configuration via setup.php

+For the embedded ILIAS instance, you can access setup.php via `http://your.server:11145/ILIAS/setup/setup.php`.
+The master password is `dev`.

 ## Notes on the implementation

 The "master" container (see `docker-compose.yml`) provides the GUI for running tests and